bmlt-enabled/bmlt-satellite-base-class/README.md

 It does not implement a root server, but connects to an existing one.
 It requires PHP 5.0 or above.

-This class uses the BMLT Satellite "Driver" Class, which is available [on BitBucket, here](https://bitbucket.org/bmlt/bmlt-satellite-driver.git).
+This class uses the BMLT Satellite "Driver" Class, which is available [on GitHub, here](https://github.com/bmlt-enabled/bmlt-satellite-driver.git).

 To pull the latest driver run `composer install`.